 The Bell 214ST, introduced in 1982, stands out as a twin-engine, medium-lift helicopter.
 Originating from the renowned UH-1 Huey series, the 214ST was crafted using a 214 as the prototype aircraft.
 Initially conceived as a military helicopter, the 214ST underwent subsequent development to transition into a commercial aircraft.
 Its construction featured a lengthened fuselage compared to the 214, fiberglass rotor blades, a separately located cockpit and cabin door on the fuselage, and the incorporation of twin General Electric CT7-2A engines.
 Notably, the 214ST held the distinction of being Bell’s largest helicopter at that time, achieving success due to its exceptional performance.

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bell 214ST aircraft.
+Red Box is delighted to present a comprehensive range of ground power and support equipment tailored for the Bell 214ST aircraft.
+This includes tugs, ground power units, start power units and more, meticulously designed to meet the specific requirements of the Bell 214ST.